What is Palo Azul?

 It's the most magical tea in the world!

-But palo azul isn't just a beautiful tea...Dozens of studies about palo azul tea have found that its flavonoid-rich content makes it antioxidant, anti-inflammatory, anti-microbial, alkaline, diuretic, and it's caffeine-free!
+But palo azul isn't just a beautiful tea...Dozens of studies about palo azul tea have found that its flavonoid-rich content makes it antioxidant, anti-inflammatory and anti-microbial.
+It's also a potassium-saving diuretic, alkaline and it's caffeine-free!
 Because of these beneficial properties, palo azul tea has been used traditionally for over 500 years in Central America to promote kidney, liver, and urinary tract function.

-Tasting notes: Smooth, earthy with bright & radiant undertones.
+Tasting notes: Most people describe it as earthy, smooth, refreshing, slightly sweet, and bright.
 Despite palo azul's supernatural blue fluorescence, it has 0 calories and 0 sugar, so it’s not sweet, but you can add honey, monk fruit, stevia, or sugar if you’d like to sweeten it.
-Many people describe the taste as “drinking nature” when they try this magical tea.
+Many have said that it feels cleansing, detoxifying, or alkalinizing in the body when they drink this magical tea.

 - Inhibits primary and secondary inflammatory reactions

 - Detoxify free radicals and inhibit oxidative stress

 - Great for when you need a break from caffeine

 The magic in palo azul is that it has fluorescent flavonoids which give this incredible blue color and there are many fluorescent plants…but as far as we know, palo azul is the only one that produces a fluorescent tea!
 These fluorescent flavonoids are polyphenolic compounds that are antioxidant and anti-inflammatory, so what makes palo azul tea blue...is also what makes it healthy!